-"She must be in a low state of health indeed, to shed tears like that for nothing at all," I said to myself, going out to my
+"She must be in a low state of health indeed, to shed tears like that for nothing at all," I said to myself, going out to my fearful presentiment, exclaimedridiculous after shaking hands in the morn- it." ing to part at night as if we had fallen out hand.

-But the explanation did not satisfy me.
-I could not dismiss the subject from my thoughts.
-Those three tears kept fresh in my memory all day, while a conviction grew that they had not been shed for nothing at all.
+But the explanation did not satisfy me. my memory all day, while a conviction ready to rivet, tube, valves-all." grew that they had not been shed for nothing at all.

 Hebe was quite herself again at dinnertime.
-She was bright and cheerful all the evening.
+She was bright and cheerful all the I'm sure of that." evening.
 It was I who had to exert myself to appear at my ease.